Skip to main content

 Restaurant Agua sits on the Barceloneta waterfront at Passeig Marítim 30 — one of the most foot-trafficked stretches of seafront in the city — and it is precisely that address that makes it worth knowing about.
 As a late-night option in a neighbourhood where most kitchens close before midnight, its location alone does real work.
 If you have already done the serious tasting-menu circuit at Disfrutar, Lasarte, or ABaC and want somewhere relaxed and maritime for a follow-up evening, Agua is the kind of place a local would send you.

 The atmosphere here is defined by its position on the seafront promenade.
-Energy levels stay relatively high through the evening , this is not a quiet-room-for-serious-conversation venue , but the noise comes from a lively crowd rather than uncomfortable acoustics.
+Energy levels stay relatively high through the evening, this is not a quiet-room-for-serious-conversation venue, but the noise comes from a lively crowd rather than uncomfortable acoustics.
 The terrace is the draw: when Barcelona's evening temperatures allow, eating outside with a view of the Mediterranean is the reason to be here, not just a bonus.
 If you have been before and sat inside, try to secure a terrace table on your next visit.
 The difference is significant.

-Venue data for Agua is limited , specific pricing, full hours, and the current menu are leading confirmed directly before you visit, since these details change seasonally and the kitchen's late offering may differ from dinner service.
+Venue data for Agua is limited, specific pricing, full hours, and the current menu are best confirmed directly before you visit, since these details change seasonally and the kitchen's late offering may differ from dinner service.
 What is reliable: the address at Passeig Marítim de la Barceloneta 30, Ciutat Vella, 08003 Barcelona, is direct to reach from the Barceloneta metro stop.
 Booking difficulty is low, which puts Agua in a very different bracket from the €€€€ tasting-menu venues it shares a city with.
 For comparison, getting a table at Enigma or Cocina Hermanos Torres requires weeks of planning; Agua does not.

 Reservations: Easy to secure; book a few days ahead for terrace tables in summer.
 Dress: Smart casual is appropriate for the seafront setting.
-Budget: Confirm current pricing directly , not available in verified data.
+Budget: Confirm current pricing directly, not available in verified data.
 Timing: Summer evenings on the terrace are the optimal visit; late-night sittings work better here than at most comparable waterfront spots in the city.

 For the full picture on where to eat, drink, and stay nearby, see our full Barcelona restaurants guide, our full Barcelona bars guide, and our full Barcelona hotels guide.